Coping with stress is always made much worse when communication anxiety enters the picture.

 Do you suffer from communication anxiety?

 If you do, you are not alone.
 Marketing guru, Faith Popcorn, author of the Popcorn Report, says that people are growing increasingly scared of leaving their homes.
 She explains many people believe the world is a big, bad, scary place and they would rather stay at home and use social media to communicate.
+In fact, one in three marriages start with an online relationship according to Socialnomic author Erik Qualman.

 The social networking craze of Facebook, YouTube, Twitter, Linked In, SnapChat, Instagram and text messaging has taken over.
 It's no longer a fad.
 More than 1 billion people are actively using Facebook every month and there are now over 700 million cell phones in use in India.
 Communication through social media is now mainstream and will only become more entrenched as time passes.
 It seems people are fed up with big business dictating their lives and they just want to hear from their friends, people they already know and trust.